sambuddha7/CS128H-Final-Project/README.md

-# CS128H-Final-Project
+# S1mple Chat

 This final project is for CS128 honor in the University of Illinois, started in SP2022.
+In this project, we will be building a chat server that allows its users to play Blackjack.

 ## Group Members